By Lori Lite

-- Purchase a second set of used textbooks to keep at home.
+- Switch to eBooks or Purchase a second set of used textbooks to keep at home.
 This is especially helpful for children that have difficulty juggling assignments and organizing.
 It is also a healthy choice for your child’s spine.
 Amazon.com makes it easy and affordable.

 - Break it down.
 Set smaller goals to complete a portion of the assignment.
 Reward your child with a break.
 Let your child set a timer to alert them that their break is over.
 This eliminates power struggles and empowers children.

 - Encourage children to review work each night so that when it is time for a test they are not overloaded with information.

 - Use affirmations or positive statements like, “I can do it.”
 “I am relaxed and calm.” ” I am learning new things.”

 - Set up an area in your home dedicated to homework and studying.
 An area clear of chaos makes it easier to focus and feel calm.
 Have an aromatherapy option.
 A diffuser with Peppermint can help children focus and concentrate.
 Peace & Calm can help children calm down.